whimsypingu/scuttle/README.md

 **User Experience:**
 - [ ] Tracking user audio actions and usage, to provide a recap by month or even suggest artists or creators to donate to or support based on percentage listened
 - [ ] Mobile UI improvements (swipe on queue to play next)
-- [ ] Auto queue songs in a playlist
+- [x] Auto queue songs in a playlist on download
 - [ ] Improved search functionality
 - [ ] Pagination for faster loading with larger libraries
+- [x] Optimized rendering for faster UI performance

 **Integrations:**
 - [ ] Import playlist from YouTube